 Expand your culinary expertise, experience the pleasure of harvesting your own organic fruits and veggies, unpack the complexities of our global food system, and connect to our ancient food tradition.
 The Kids’ Food Conference, specially designed for young foodies, makes it perfect for the whole family!

 Join the People of the Bike for our annual fully-supported ride and retreat.
 This exciting, diverse community Shabbat and cycling experience is open for people of all cycling levels and ages.
 Includes Camp Teva for kids!

-This Rosh Hashanah, treat yourself to the transformative experience of welcoming in the new year with lively prayer services, deep teachings, immersion in a relaxing wooded venue, tashlich in our stream, community celebrations, and fabulous farm-to-table feasting.
+Join us for Rosh Hashanah, Yom Kippur or both holidays as we weclome in the new year with inclusive prayer services, deep teachings, immersion in a relaxing wooded venue, community celebrations, and fabulous farm-to-table feasting.
 Includes Camp Teva for kids!

 Sukkahfest is a singular event – perhaps the most joyous, and almost certainly the most diverse celebration of the holiday of Sukkot on planet Earth.
 Includes Camp Teva for kids!

 Join generations of Adamah/Teva alumni for a momentous Shabbat celebration and an unforgettable gathering filled with Adva love.
 Bring your whole self; leave with body, mind, and soul renewed.
 Includes Camp Teva for kids!